Rodeobe/coloursofhydrogen/README.md

-# Types of hydrogen and their "colour"
+# United Colors of Hydrogen

 I'm active in the renewable energy field.
 I want to use this overview to share my vision on the (hydrogen) future.